Comedy Central Films

 Comedy Central Films was the motion picture production arm of the adult-oriented cable channel Comedy Central.
 The studio produces comedy films aimed at a mature audience and based on Comedy Central shows.
 Many of which were distributed by Paramount Pictures.

 The first project developed for the unit was South Park: Bigger, Longer & Uncut.

+Filmography

 These are films that were theatrically released and based on Comedy Central properties.